rootbotsgh/VOUCHER_SALES_BOT/README.md

 ## Project Structure
 Flask: Handles Paystack webhook for payment confirmation.
 FastAPI: Handles Telegram webhook for real-time interaction with the bot.
-SQLite: Stores voucher data, user details, and transaction history.
+MySQL: Stores voucher data, user details, and transaction history.

 ## Database Structure
-The bot uses SQLite to store users, transactions, vouchers, and withdrawals.
+The bot uses MySQL to store users, transactions, vouchers, and withdrawals.

 ### Users Table (users.db):
 Stores information about users, their referral status, and earnings.